Medically reviewed on Sep 15, 2018

-A vacuum extraction is a procedure sometimes done during the course of vaginal childbirth.
+A vacuum extraction — also called vacuum-assisted delivery — is a procedure sometimes done during the course of vaginal childbirth.

-During vacuum extraction, a health care provider applies the vacuum — a soft or rigid cup with a handle and a vacuum pump — to the baby's head to help guide the baby out of the birth canal.
+During a vacuum-assisted vaginal delivery, a health care provider applies the vacuum — a soft or rigid cup with a handle and a vacuum pump — to the baby's head to help guide the baby out of the birth canal.
 This is typically done during a contraction while the mother pushes.

 Your health care provider might recommend vacuum extraction during the second stage of labor — when you're pushing — if labor isn't progressing or if the baby's health depends on an immediate delivery.

-Vacuum extraction poses a risk of injury for both mother and baby.
+Although your health care provider may recommend a vacuum extraction to speed up your delivery, there are potential risks, including a risk of injury for both mother and baby.
 If vacuum extraction fails, a cesarean delivery (C-section) might be needed.

 Why it's done